 Wilson disease diagnosis is difficult and requires pathology tests and liver biopsy.

 The aim of treatment in is to prevent excessive copper build up in the body.
 This is done by administering chelating agents that bind the copper, which is then excreted.
-This is followed with administration of zinc acetate that prevents absorption of copper from the food.
-The Centre for Neurosciences at Kokilaben Dhirubhai Ambani Hospital, Indore is home to the best neurologists to treat wilson’s disease.
-Wilson’s disease treatment should be continued lifelong irrespective of presence or absence of symptoms.
+This is followed by the administration of zinc acetate that prevents absorption of copper from the food.
+The Centre for Neurosciences at Kokilaben Dhirubhai Ambani Hospital, Indore is home to the best neurologists to treat Wilson’s disease.
+Wilson’s disease treatment should be continued lifelong irrespective of the presence or absence of symptoms.